 What does it mean to be Northern in a globalised world?

-Substance Film, a festival curated by Aesthetica Magazine explores Northern identity as part of Hull 2017, 1 – 5 December 2017
+Substance Film Festival, curated by Aesthetica Magazine explores Northern identity as part of Hull 2017, 1 – 5 December 2017

 Hull 2017 marks the start of December with more than 10 days of music, art installations, performance and provocations with the title Substance (29 November – 10 December) celebrating this City of Culture year and exploring the culture, creativity and the future of the North.

-As part of Substance, Substance Film - curated by Aesthetica Magazine with support from Hull Independent Cinema will see four programmed strands centred on the theme of Industry.
+As part of Substance, Substance Film Festival - curated by Aesthetica Magazine with support from Hull Independent Cinema will show sixteen films centred on the theme of Industry.
 Innovation.
 Change and will run from Friday 1 to Tuesday 5 December at Vue Cinema Princes Quay, Hull.

-The core theme which takes its inspiration from the northern landscape will be explored through four strands: Award Winning Films, Place is a State of Mind, Human Stories and Complex Relationships to address one central question - what does it mean to be Northern in a globalised world?
+Taking its inspiration from the northern landscape, the theme is explored through four strands: Award Winning Films, Place is a State of Mind, Human Stories and Complex Relationships to address one central question - what does it mean to be Northern in a globalised world?

 The identity of northern England has been shaped by perpetual change as well as social and political upheaval: their roots run deep.
 The voice of the North is growing in complexities, entering new realms and inspiring the next generation of artists who brilliantly express their sense of locality and its place in the globalised world through the medium of film.
-The unique and challenging screenings of Substance Film offer personal perspectives from both emerging and established film artists.
+The unique and challenging screenings of Substance Film Festival offer personal perspectives from both emerging and established film artists.
 Audiences will be moved by the breadth of emotions and appreciate the notion of the land as something far more complex than a geographical location.

-Substance Film showcases talent from around the globe, including Italian master of music and image Tommaso Pitta, Oscar-winning Irish director Benjamin Cleary, born in Bosnia filmmaker and photographer Ismar Badzic, Hamburg-based Joschka Laukeninks who shot commercials for Samsung, Mercedes-Benz and Volkswagen and award-winning documentary filmmaker Ruth Grimberg, among others.
+Substance Film Festival showcases talent from around the globe, including Italian master of music and image Tommaso Pitta, Oscar-winning Irish director Benjamin Cleary, born in Bosnia filmmaker and photographer Ismar Badzic, Hamburg-based Joschka Laukeninks who shot commercials for Samsung, Mercedes-Benz and Volkswagen and award-winning documentary filmmaker Ruth Grimberg, among others.

 Sam Hunt, Executive Producer at Hull 2017, commented: "Substance is bringing more than 10 days of art, ideas and questions focusing on the role that the North has in the nation's future and the centrality of culture to its success.
-As part of that, Substance Film gives us a wide-range of perspectives about what the North is and the often mythologised, yet hard to pin down Northern identity."
+As part of that, Substance Film Festival gives us a wide-range of perspectives about what the North is and the often mythologised, yet hard to pin down Northern identity."

-Substance Film's four strands are:
+Substance Film Festival's four programme strands are:

 Award-winning Films